HallM/nodereloadexp/README.md

 difference between this method and the more simple require-hook.
 The primary benefit is the ability to allow mixing cache-using and cache-busting.
 A separate `require` could have sufficed in this instance.

+### Chokidar listen cache clear

+- listen-routes.js
+- listen-bootstrap.js > listen-bootstrap-router.js

+This approach uses the standard require, but adds in a `chokidar` listener to clear the require cache for a modified file.
+All routes must require in the controller each request which does add some overhead.
+There is no bypass for production as the `require` will just work as is.

+### Chokidar listen combined with Factory

+- lcache-routes.js
+- lcache-bootstrap.js > lcache-bootstrap-router.js

+This combines the `chokidar` listen for changes with the factory style.
+The factory style pre-caches the resolved path for require.
+The big downside to this approach is if the resolve does not return something, it has no opportunity to try again unless the file which requires the other module is modified again.
+There appears to be no performance difference, therefore the standalone `chokidar`-method has more appeal.

 ### vm.runInNewContext